 How Do I Prevent Duplicate Rows?

 Duplicates can occur if a webhook retries after a timeout.
 The polling script above handles this by checking existing signal IDs before inserting.
 For the Make approach, add a Search Rows module before the Add Row module.
-Set it to look for the signal ID in column H. If a match is found, skip the insertion using a filter.
+Set it to look for the signal ID in column H, and if a match is found, skip the insertion using a filter.

 What Happens If Google Sheets Is Temporarily Unavailable?

-With the Make approach, Make will automatically retry failed operations up to three times.
+With Make, failed operations are retried up to three times automatically.
 If all retries fail, the execution is logged as an error, and you can configure email notifications for failures.

-With the Apps Script approach, the hourly polling function acts as a safety net.
+With Apps Script, the hourly polling function acts as a safety net.
 Any signals missed during downtime will be picked up on the next poll.

 Can I Filter Which Signals Reach the Sheet?